GraphBench: Next-generation graph learning benchmarking: Subdomain Details

 We note that traditionally, algorithm selection datasets are evaluated using cross-validation, primarily due to limited data availability.
 In contrast, our new dataset contains tens of thousands of formulas.
-Since it is also intended for deep learning approaches, which are computationally expensive and thus impractical to evaluate using 10-fold cross-validation, we instead provide a fixed train–validation–test split and report results across multiple random seeds.
+Since it is also intended for deep learning approaches, which are computationally expensive and thus impractical to evaluate using 10-fold cross-validation, we instead provide a fixed train–validation–test split and report results across 3 random seeds.

 For the performance prediction task, we compare the MPNNs against traditional baselines, which use the \solver{SATzilla} features and a (tabular) machine learning model.
 We use random forest~\citep{Breiman01} and XGBoost~\citep{CheEtAl16}, which are commonly used as empirical performance models (EPM) (see, e.g., \citet{BanEtAl22,EggEtAl15,HutEtAl14}).
 We use the \solver{SATzilla} 2024 features as input and predict the log10-scaled computation time.
-These baselines are implemented using the ASF framework~\citep{ShaHoo25}.
+These baselines are implemented using the ASF library~\url{https://github.com/hadarshavit/asf}.
 For algorithm selection, we provide several well-known baselines.
 First, we use pairwise regression~\citep{KerEtAl18} (PR; predicts performance differences between each pair of solvers, then picks the solver with the best sum), pairwise classification~\citep{XuEtAl12} (PC; predicts the better solver in each pair, then uses majority vote, winner of the ICON challenge on algorithm selection~\citep{LinEtAl19} ) as well as a simple multi-class classification~\citep{KotEtAl13} (MC; directly predicts the best solver).
 Similar to the EPM baselines, these baselines use the \solver{SATzilla} 2024 features with a random forest.

-We furthermore considered AutoFolio~\citep{LinEtAl15} as a baseline.
-However, the smallest dataset we introduce contains more than 60\,000 samples, whereas typical algorithm selection datasets (e.g., those in ASlib~\citep{BisEtAL16}) have only hundreds to thousands of instances.
-As a result, AutoFolio failed to provide meaningful results and consistently predicted the single best solver.
-Additionally, the winner of the 2017 Open Algorithm Selection Challenge~\citep{LinEtAl19}, ASAP~\citep{GonEtAl17}, lacks support for setting the pseudo-random seed and only allows cross-validation evaluation; therefore, we excluded it.
+We tune these baselines using SMAC3~\citep{LinEtAl22} for 50 trials.